Bill Israelson: Professional career

 Shortly thereafter, Israelson returned to the United States.
 In the spring, he started playing on the Tournament Players Series (TPS), a satellite tour of the PGA Tour.
 In early May, he finished in a tie for fifth at the Tallahassee Open, a TPS event.
 In the summer, Israelson played some local Minnesota events, winning the Minnesota Golf Champions.
 In late 1984, he made his fourth attempt to qualify for the PGA Tour.
 At 1984 PGA Tour Qualifying School, Israelson was unsuccessful by a stroke.

 In early 1985, Israelson returned to Asia.
-In was his third tour of the Asia Golf Circuit.
+It was his third tour of the Asia Golf Circuit.
 In March, he played the Thailand Open.
 He opened with rounds of 68 (−4) and 67 (−5) to put him in a tie for second, three back of leader Ray Arinno.
 In the third round, Israelson started poorly, opening with two bogeys.
 However, he "brilliantly pulled his game back together" with birdies on five of the next seven holes.
 He ultimately shot a five-under-par 67 to take a four stroke lead over Arinno.
 He said after the round, "This is the first time I have been in contention in Asia and I hope to keep my head in front in the final round."
 Compatriot John Jacobs shot a course record 64 (−8) to seriously contend but Israelson "held off" his challenge to win by one.
 By the middle of the season, he was ranked in a tie for fourth on the Asian circuit's Order of Merit.

 As of May, Israelson had returned to the United States.
 Shortly after he returned, he qualified for the U.S. Open.
 At the tournament proper, Israelson went on a run in the middle of the first round, recording three straight birdies to put him at −3, within one of the lead.
 However, he finished the round at +1.
 Israelson ultimately made the cut and finished in a tie for 52nd.
 Later in the summer, Israelson recorded top-3 performances at the National Car Open and Manitoba Open.
 Later in the fall, he entered PGA Tour Qualifying School again.
 It was his fifth attempt at qualifying school.
 He was successful this time, finishing in a tie for 14th place.